Frequently Asked Questions

 Bond election propositions pass if more than 50% (a simple majority) of the voters who cast a ballot approve.
 Bond election ballots can include multiple propositions.

 How can Mansfield residents learn more about this discussion?

 Residents are encouraged to visit the Steering Committee Presentations webpage to view the slideshows shown to the 2022 Bond Election Steering Committee.

 How can Mansfield residents share their opinions about the capital projects being considered?

-Residents are also encouraged to provide feedback by emailing firstname.lastname@example.org or during the Citizen Comments portion of regular City Council meetings.
+Residents are encouraged to provide feedback by emailing email@example.com or by speaking during the Citizen Comments portion of regular City Council meetings.
 Those who wish to comment during a City Council meeting must fill out a blue card and provide it to the Assistant City Secretary prior to the meeting.
-Due to regulations of the Texas Open Meetings Act, council members may not respond to your comments.
+Due to regulations of the Texas Open Meetings Act, Council members may not respond to your comments.

 Mansfield’s quality of life is good.
 What is the city doing to make it even better?